haikezegwaard/buzzart/README.md

 ## Supported views ##

 1. Buzzart can generate data formatted for usage in Cyfe, a third party dashboarding system.
 It can be included using the 'private url' widget.
 Main url entry point for this view is http://buzzartdomain/cyfe
 2. Buzzart can generate mailings containing plots (images generated from interactive plots) plus contextual advise (provided by hand.)
 These advisory mailings are semi-automaticly generated over a given time span.
-Entry point: http://buzzartdomain/digest/{summary-id}
+Entry point: http://buzzartdomain/digest/{summary-id}.
+Mailings are sent by [mandrill](http://www.mandrill.com), a transactional mailing service.
 3. Buzzart can display gathered data in a dashboarding environment.
 Dashboard template is based on ([sb-admin-2](http://startbootstrap.com/template-overviews/sb-admin-2/)

+## Plotting data ##

+For the plotting of data, initially the Google Visualisation API was used.
+In the dashboard environment however, Buzzart uses [highcharts](http://www.highcharts.com) as a plotting library because of a nicer interface and a lot of options and variations.